thw17/BIO598_Tutorial/README.md

   ```
 In a perfect world, we'd know more about our sample and could use these tags more appropriately.
 ID is the name of a read group (containing a unique combination of the following tags).
 SM is the sample name.
 LB is the sequencing library.
 PU is the flowcell barcode.
 PL is the sequencing technology.
 A number of other options exist (see the [@RG section of the SAM/BAM specifications](https://samtools.github.io/hts-specs/SAMv1.pdf) for more information).

-*Note that the fastq files actually contain reads from multiple lanes, etc., as I grabbed them from high-coverage 1000 genomes bam files.
+*Note that the fastq files actually contain reads from multiple lanes, etc., as I randomly grabbed them from high-coverage 1000 genomes bam files.
 But for simplicity's sake in this tutorial, we'll ignore that.

 ##### Removing Duplicates
 During library preparation for sequencing, amplification steps can lead to PCR duplicates of reads.
 The inclusion of duplicate reads can negatively affect our downstream analyses, so we need to remove them (this is the case with DNA sequencing - there's debate whether or not to do this in RNA-seq).
 Most available tools, such as [Picard](https://broadinstitute.github.io/picard/command-line-overview.html), take a sorted bam file as input and output a sorted bam with duplicates either flagged or removed.
 [Samblaster](https://github.com/GregoryFaust/samblaster), on the other hand, can take streaming output from bwa, which speeds up duplicate removal and allows us to produce one less bam file (saving us space).
 We'll opt for Samblaster here, and incorporate it into our bwa command like so: